-The field of adult learning and education is traditionally very heterogeneous and intersects with many other fields (e.g. cultural field, education in enterprises, integration into the labour market).
-This impacts in the lack of clarity about the nature of the job profiles of adult educators and about the concrete activities they carry out in the different domains of practice that can be found in different countries.
-Adult learning and education is a differentiated and heterogeneous field of practice, including several domains, such as liberal/non-formal education, social development activities, secondchance education and vocational education and training, among others.
-The heterogeneity and differentiation of the field of practice, characterised by a wide range of domains, place special demands on the professionalism of adult educators.
-Adult educators work at interfaces where they have to mediate between different logics of action.
-According to Freidson (2001) three ideal typical logics of action can be identified.
-The logic of professionalism emphasises the autonomy in professional acting based on a specific expertise and refers to the traditional discourse about professionalisation in adult learning and education.
-The logic of bureaucracy refers to classical mechanisms of administration and comprises perspectives of hierarchy, governance, control and standardisation.
-These are closely related to educational policy and governmental structures imposed by public bodies, e.g. through defined standards that must be met by adult education organisations.
-The logic of economy includes the perspective on the free market, where the idea of supply and demand guides action and influences the planning and development of adult education offerings.
-The ways adult educators understand their job and the work that they achieved denote interdepended logics, a "hybrid professionalism" (Noordegraaf, 2007, 2015) that is to be developed and promoted in the specific organisational and social contexts of adult learning and education domains of practice (Egetenmeyer et al. 2019).
+Adult learning and education is offered by higher education courses.
+These higher education graduation and post-graduation courses include a wide set of topics, aiming at educating students to specific jobs and future professions, such as the ones including liberal/non-formal education, social development activities, second-chance education and vocational education and training, among others.
+The heterogeneity and differentiation of adult learning and education, characterised by a wide range of domains of professional practice, place special demands on the graduation and post-graduation courses to be followed and achieved in higher education by students as well as later on in professional practice.

+Adult educators' higher education graduation and post-graduation courses can be mediated between different logics of action.
+According to Freidson (2001) and Noordegraaf (2007, 2015), several logics of action can be identified.
+The logic of professionalism emphasises professional domains related to education, training and teaching.
+The autonomy in professional practice based on a specific educational and pedagogic knowledge and competences refers to the traditional discourse about professionalisation in adult learning and education.
+The logic of bureaucracy refers to classical mechanisms of management of education and training, as well as administration of adult education offers.
+Knowledge and competences comprises perspectives of hierarchy, governance, control and standardisation of adult learning and education offers.
+These are in many circumstances closely related to educational policy and governmental structures imposed by public bodies, e.g. through defined standards that must be met by adult education organisations and offers.
+The logic of economy includes the conception, planning and management of adult learning and education programs and offers directed at promoting learning of adult learners within a free market perspective.
+Supply and especially demand guide adult educators professional practices and influences the planning and development of adult education offerings targeting adult learners interests and profit.
+The ways adult educators are trained in higher education institutions influences the way they understand their job and the work that they will achieve, eventually denoting interdependent logics of action -i. e. hybrid professionalism, that is to be developed and promoted in the specific organisational and social contexts of adult learning and education domains of practice (Egetenmeyer et al. 2019).

-- Diversity of adult learning and education: domains of practice in adult learning education (liberal/non-formal adult education, social development activities, second-chance education and vocational education and training, among others) - Logics of action that are expressed by adult educators when talking about their work - Hybrid professionalism (as an outcome of the interdependence among several logics of action) in the domains of practice
+- Diversity of adult learning and education: domains of practice in adult learning education (liberal/nonformal adult education, social development activities, second-chance education and vocational education and training, among others) - Logics of action that are expressed by adult educators when talking about their work - Hybrid professionalism (as an outcome of the interdependence among several logics of action) in the do-